top of page

 Comfy Chairs

 When you stop in, stay for a while!
-We have a sofa and armchair that you'll feel right at home in!
+We have a sofa, armchair, cushioned bench, and window seat that you'll feel right at home on!

 Bears

 The artist of the Etna Library's beautiful painting of a bear and her cub is Ken Pelton, a resident in Etna since 1943.
-The frame was made by Morris Hayes (Norma Pelton’s father who brought up his family in the farmhouse next to the library) with boards from Ken’s mother’s 1860’s barn.
+The frame was made by Morris Hayes with boards from Ken’s mother’s 1860’s barn.

 Friendly Librarians!

 We're a small library with a small staff.
-What that means is that we're able to give everyone who walks through our doors personal attention.
+That allows us to give everyone who walks through our doors personal attention.
 We strive to make our library as warm and welcoming as possible!

 bottom of page